- Hridaya Teacher Training Course period: September 24 – December 15, 2018

 - Over 600 hours of accredited meditation and hatha yoga teacher training (the HTTC is registered with US-based Yoga Alliance, following standards for their 500-hour level teacher training programs)

-- All the Hridaya Teacher Training Course content, totalling more than 900 pages, presented in 3 monthly booklets.
+- All the Hridaya Teacher Training Course content, totaling more than 900 pages, presented in 3 monthly booklets.
 Each month, HTTC attendees will receive a booklet containing the course papers for that month

 - An Anatomy and Physiology booklet